JonesEri07/reqcheck/README.md

 - Basic RBAC with Owner and Member roles
 - Subscription management with Stripe Customer Portal
 - Email/password authentication with JWTs stored to cookies
-- Global middleware to protect logged-in routes
+- Global proxy to protect logged-in routes
-- Local middleware to protect Server Actions or validate Zod schemas
+- Local proxy functions to protect Server Actions or validate Zod schemas
 - Activity logging system for any user events

 ## Tech Stack